gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ## 2.4 Tuples are immutable (they cannot be changed)

-Once a tuple is defined, it **cannot be altered** — no additions, deletions, or updates.
+Once a tuple is defined, it **cannot be altered**, no additions, deletions, or updates.

 ### 2.4.1 Everyday analogy

 Think of a tuple like a **sealed envelope**.
-Once the items are inside and the envelope is sealed, you can look at what’s inside — but you can’t take anything out or add new things in.
+Once the items are inside and the envelope is sealed, you can look at what’s inside, but you can’t take anything out or add new things in.

 ### 2.4.2 Practical data scenario